Folding kayak: Notable owners

-Roger Courtney founder of the Special Boat Service had his own folding kayak called 'Buttercup'.
-"It was a two seater sports model he had purchased from Selfridges department store in London for £22".
+Roger Courtney, founder of the Special Boat Service, had his own folding kayak called 'Buttercup'.
+It was a two seater sports model he had purchased from Selfridges department store in London.
 It was 17 feet long and included a mast and sails.
 Over six months he navigated it from Lake Victoria along the River Nile to the Mediterranean Sea.
 For their honeymoon in 1938 Courtney and his wife paddled Buttercup down the River Danube.
 His experience and his demonstration of his skills in Buttercup were instrumental in the development of modern canoe warfare and the British military units that would go on to form the SBS.

 The folding kayak that used to belong to pope John Paul II has been on display at the Archdiocesan Museum in Kraków, Poland since 2003.
-When already a cardinal, the future pope shared the ownership of "The Pebble" with a student friend of his, who later donated it to the museum.
+When already a cardinal, he shared the ownership of "The Pebble" with a student friend of his, who later donated it to the museum.

 In 1956 the German doctor Hannes Lindemann crossed the Atlantic using a Klepper Aerius II folding kayak, today the kayak is exhibited in the Deutsches Museum.